FantinBibas/leetomatic/README.md

-# leetomatic
+# Leetomatic
-Generate permutations of a word based on a characters dictionnary
+Generate all the permutations of a word based on a character possible transformations